jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Fortunately, each of these contexts requires a similar performance profile.
 The work done is computationally light and answering a request involves more time waiting than processing.
-The node is essentially acting as a data router serving messages containing a small subset of the data from a larger model.
 As a part of an interactive system low latency is important whereas throughput can be increased relatively cheaply by adding more hardware, especially in a cloud hosted environment.
 As demand for the system increases the total work required